 No pirate look is complete without a bit of bling.
 Wear your favorite gold hoops or clip on a dangly earring (we won't ask where you got it).

 Watch the tutorial below to see how one of our Mangos made her own pirate swag.

-Last year participating Long John Silver's restaurants gave customers a free piece of classic whitefish if they dressed like a pirate or gave their best shot an "Arrrgghh!" when they ordered.
-So keep at least one eye outside of a patch so you don't miss any deals this Pirate Day.
+Last year, Long John Silver's official Facebook gave customers an opportunity to win a $25 gift card if they shared their favorite pirate joke or phrase.
+So, keep at least one eye un-patched so you don't miss any deals this Pirate Day.

 All hands hoay!
-Take your library by storm with a Spanish galleon.
+Adventure into the great unknown with a Spanish galleon.
 All you need are a few cardboard boxes and some creativity.
 Check out a few ships for inspiration.
-Then place your galleon on top of some blue tarp for even the youngest pirates to start sailing the seven seas.
+Then, place your galleon on top of some blue tarp for even the youngest pirates to start sailing the seven seas.

 Don’t just look like a pirate — talk like one, too.
-With Mango’s Pirate course, you'll learn everything you need to know to parley in perfect Pirate.
+With Mango’s Pirate language course, you'll learn everything you need to know to talk in perfect Pirate.
 Create a profile with Mango to start learning Pirate for free!

 Steer clear of Davy Jones's Locker, and share in the fun of Pirate language learning at your library.

 Fancy you’re ready?
 Well then, batten down the hatches and weigh anchor to embark on a language-learning adventure!